DreamPurchaseZnz/Python-Module/BIF-Lambda&List_comprehension.md

 ## Reducing a list
 the function reduce has been dropped from the core of python when migrating to python3

+Reduce is a really useful function for performing some computation on a list and returning the result.

+It applies **a rolling computation** to sequential pairs of values in a list.
+For example, if you wanted to compute the product of a list of integers.
 ```
 reduce(func, seq)
 ```